How to Plan a Family Reunion Vacation

 Think about activities for all ages.

-Keep in mind it can be difficult to manage a lot of people in a destination where the focus is on site-seeing, like New York City or Washington DC.
+It can be difficult to manage many people in a destination where the focus is on sightseeing, like New York City or Washington DC.
 You may end up spending a lot of time wrangling your extended family or exploring separately.
 A destination with lots of options for large group activities, as well as some smaller spin-off fun, works best.

 Plan to compromise.